zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ## Data protection

-Please consult the annex to this Framework Agreement, specifically our [Privacy Policy](./policies/privacy-policy), [Data Processing Agreement](data-processing-agreement), [Third Party Sub-Processors](subprocessors), and or our [Trust Site](https://zitadel.com/trust/) for more information about how we process and protect your data.
+Please consult the annex to this Agreement, specifically our [Data Processing Agreement](data-processing-agreement) and or our [Trust Site](https://zitadel.com/trust/) for more information about how we process and protect your data.

+## Customer Mention & Communications

+During the term of this Agreement, Customer grants Zitadel a non-exclusive, royalty-free, fully-paid up license to use and reproduce trademarks, tradenames, and logos and publicly disclose that Customer is a customer of our Services and may use Customer’s name and logo to identify Customer as a Zitadel customer, in Zitadel's marketing materials and Websites.
+Any use shall be subject to Zitadel complying with any written guidelines that Customer may deliver to Zitadel regarding the use of its name and logo.

+By entering this Agreement, Customer thereby consents to receiving information from Zitadel about our and its products and services, via the contact information that Customer provides to Zitadel.
+Customer may opt-out of any such communications at any time, by providing Zitadel with notification of your intent to opt-out in accordance with the instructions contained in such communications.

 ## Liability